 The clean is certainly more strength oriented but it’s still ultimately limited by what you can throw at the end of the pull.
 The start off the floor is never at maximum, the squat recovery can be hard if the bar is out of position but it’s usually not maximum (just hard).
 And that’s before you add the jerk.
 If a lifter’s jerk is limiting, that means that their clean will be lower than maximum to begin with.

 So while both of the Olympic lifts are a maximum effort, they are only maximum for a tiny part of the movement.
-The start, middle, recovery is not maximum; only that throw.
-And contrast that to a maximum squat, bench, or deadlift which will be more or less maximal all the way through.
+The start, middle, recovery is not maximum.
+Only that throw is a truly maximum effort.
+And you should mentally contrast that to a maximum squat, bench, or deadlift which will be more or less maximal all the way through.

 Pull a maximum deadlift and it’s hard off the floor, in the middle to lockout.
 Yes, fine it changes a bit, most guys can finish a squat or bench if they make it through the sticking point and gear modifies all of this.
 But the movements are fundamentally different in the amount of maximum effort they require.

 There are also misses.
 OL’ing is very go/no go.
 You don’t get the bar high enough in the snatch and you dump it.
 Don’t get it right on the clean and you dump it.
 At worst you get crushed into a front squat, try a bounce and grind the squat.
 Or dump it and try again.
-Contrast that to a missed squat, bench or deadlift, where the lifter may grind and grind and still miss.
+If you can’t lock out a jerk, you dump the bar.
+There is no grinding or fighting to make the rep. Contrast that to a missed squat, bench or deadlift, where the lifter may grind and grind and still miss.
 It’s totally different.

 Ol’ers often only take a fairly short rest between maximums and less for snatch than clean and jerk.
 I’m talking like 60-90 seconds.
 A PL doing maximums may be taking 3-5′ and 10′ is not unheard of.
 That alone tells you the difference in effort.